 Approximately 70% of jobs in New Zealand require a current driver’s license.
 The Pathways programme is helping young people here in NZ get their learners and restricted drivers license while ensuring we are developing safe drivers on our roads.
 The Pathways programme will also help to expand job opportunities for participants to help them assist themselves and their families.

 The Pathways programme targets youth aimed from 16 – 24 years old, although older participants have been included and are also encouraged to get involved.
-The programme is run in partnership with Adventist churches across the country.
+The programme is run in partnership with Let’s Get Legal and VTNZ.

 Helping people get their finances sorted